Barbara Teller Ornelas

 Barbara Teller Ornelas (born November 26, 1954) is an American weaver and citizen of the Navajo Nation.
 She also is an instructor and author about this art.
 She has served overseas as a cultural ambassador for the U.S. State Department.
 A fifth-generation Navajo weaver, she exhibits her fine art textiles and educates about Navajo culture at home and abroad.

 Background

 Ornelas is Tabaaha clan (Edgewater) and born for To-heedliinii clan (Two Water Flows Together).
-She grew up near Two Grey Hills Trading Post in New Mexico, before later moving to Arizona.
+She grew up at Two Grey Hills Trading Post in Tohatchi, New Mexico, before later moving to Arizona.
 Learning from her mother, grandmothers, and older sister, she is a fifth-generation Navajo weaver.

 Art process

 She weaves tapestries with sheep wool from local flocks raised by Navajo families.
 She weaves textiles with high weft-counts, including some that are from 102 to 140 wefts.

 Art exhibitions

 Her work has been featured at the Heard Museum, Arizona State Museum, Denver Art Museum, the Smithsonian Institution National Museum of the American Indian, and the British Museum of Mankind in London, among other museums.